Magnatic70/TextAdventureGameEngine/README.md

 ```

 ## Item Configuration
-Items can be found by taking, receiving as gifts, trading, or through searching.
+Items can be found by taking, receiving as gifts, trading, combining or through searching.

 ```
 Item:<short item name>